steagu/Blackjack/README.md

+# This project is still in progress.

-#This project is still in progress.
+This project is intended to be a one-player command line Blackjack game against a computer.
+It is still a work in progress.

-This project is a work in progress.
-From time to time when I have some spare time I like to work on this project to build a working Blackjack game to be played against a computer dealer.
-Since this is a work in progress, I would not recommend trying to run any of these scripts, but feel free to open them to look at my source code so far.

-I do not currently have a timeline on when I expect to finish this project.
+I started this project about a year ago, and set it aside for a while.
+Now, as I look at it again, I am a little horified by some elements of its design, and I need to go back and adjust a lot of it.

+# I do not recommend running any of these Python scripts at this time!